paloranta/startpage-localstorage/README.md

 # startpage-localstorage

-A startpage using local storage to store user added links.
+A responsive startpage using local storage to store user added links.
 Huge clock and weather as widgets.
 Made as a learning experience to learn html, css and javascript better. </br></br>
 Demo here:
 https://paloranta.github.io/startpage-localstorage/